TimeRef.com

 Battle of Crecy

-Under Edward III, the English forces defeated a superior French army at Crecy.
+Under King Edward III, the English forces defeated a superior French army at Crecy.
 Estimates give the English numbers at around 12,000 and a French contingent at 36,000.
 The English longbow made its mark in the battle against the armour of the French knights.

 Sep 4